Dear Prayer Partners,

 Dave & Ruth Garrard (Dave is CAM’s Director) are in Canada until the end of October, spending time with their families and visiting friends and churches.

 Carol Seymour and Ginny Perkins, based at the Living Waters Centre, Lubumbashi, CONGO, work together in prison ministry, village church evangelism and media broadcasting.
 Ginny works with children and young people at the Lighthouse Project.

 Lloyd & Sandy Rowlands are based at the Living Waters Centre, Lubumbashi, CONGO.
-Lloyd helps with maintenance of the Centre and orchard, preaches in local churches and holds Development seminars.
+Lloyd helps with maintenance of the Centre and has developed the orchard to teach grafting and other skills.
+He ministers in local churches and conducts Development seminars.
 Sandy teaches English at ISTELU Bible College and looks after hospitality.

 Gordon & Sybil McKillop, based in Nyangombe, ZAMBIA, minister in Bible School teaching, youth and children’s work and church visitation.
 Gordon specializes in farm supervision, skills training, and maintenance of buildings, vehicles and machinery.
 Sybil does medical and pharmacy work and Sunday school ministries.

 Sam Livingston, a new missionary in Nyangombe, ZAMBIA, is a youth worker evangelizing through Christian clubs in schools, football coaching, sport and computer skills.

 Wanderley & Rosaria da Silva, based in Chimoio, MOZAMBIQUE, are setting up a Vocational Training Centre (VTC), running a pre-school and evangelizing in a deprived area of the city.